 Are you trying to make a positive change in your finances or some other area of your life?
 How clear are you about the change you’re trying to make?

-As Chip and Dan Heath researched Switch, their helpful book about what it takes to truly change something about our lives, they discovered three surprises.
+As Chip and Dan Heath researched Switch, their helpful book about what it takes to truly change something about our lives, they discovered several surprises.
 This first is that what often looks like resistance to change is really a lack of clarity.

-The Elephant and the Rider
+The elephant and the rider

 Also, change usually pits our rational side against our emotional side, and when our thoughts take on our feelings, thoughts usually get reduced to good intentions.